 Realizing the Value of a Generation of Digital Natives

 The new generation of talent and your young leaders will come in as digital natives and be highly tech-savvy, ready not only to quickly learn and deploy the full powers of your internal tech solutions but also take advantage of the previously mentioned social media channels as tools to rapidly spread the word of their amazing team members, managers, and workplace culture.
 And yes, your customers are seeing that too.
 But this 61 million strong workforce that will bring on a massive paradigm shift in the workplace will also still need new forms of training many companies are not yet prepared to provide.
 To be so digitally astute, sacrifices had to be made in the departments of face-to-face interaction, emotional intelligence, and interpersonal communication.
-That’s right, the very bedrock soft skills the hospitality and hotel industry are highly dependant on.
+That’s right, the very bedrock soft skills the hospitality and hotel industry are highly dependent on.
 People Operations has as two of its core levers for change, the effective deployment of technology and the establishment of growth-oriented training and development programs with trackable ROI directly linked to specific objectives.

 Augmenting the People & Culture Function in the Hospitality Industry